 On December 24th 1999, the Federal Authority with regard to money laundering granted the Association Romande des Intermédiaires Financiers (ARIF) recognition as a self-regulatory body (hereinafter OAR).

-Founded in Geneva on March 15th 1999 on the initiative of a group of professionals in finance, ARIF is a non-profit-making association, its purpose to assist in the prevention of, and fight against, money laundering and to acquaint its members with, and apply, the Federal Act on Combating Money Laundering and Terrorist Financing in the Financial Sector of October 10th 1997.
+Founded in Geneva on March 15th 1999 on the initiative of a group of professionals in finance, ARIF is a non-profit-making association, its purpose to assist in the prevention of, and fight against, money laundering and to acquaint its members with, and apply, the Federal Act on Combating Money Laundering and Terrorist Financing of October 10th 1997.
 (Loi Fédérale concernant la lutte contre le blanchiment d’argent dans le secteur financier – hereinafter the “LBA”).

 ARIF, the first generalist OAR based in the French speaking part of Switzerland, is an association independent from any other professional association or political formation.
 It is open to any non banking financial intermediary in Switzerland.

-ARIF currently has more than 490 members.
 Membership in ARIF can only be obtained by financial intermediaries fulfilling its quality requirement.

 ARIF has been authorised by FINMA since 14.09.2020 as a registration body for client advisers.